Ice Cream Wars & Scoop Secrets

 Now boasting two brick-and-mortar spots in Auckland (and more in their hometown of Hamilton), this fabulous ice cream operation is taking New Zealand by storm and expanding rapidly.

-A whopping 28 flavours of ice cream and vegan ice cream are on offer daily, and flavours are changing all the time.
-Our current favourites are orange blossom chocolate chip, bourbon brown butter pecan and Matcha strawberry milk crumb – but each time we discover a new favourite flavour.
+A whopping 28 flavours of ice cream and vegan ice cream are offered daily, and flavours are changing constantly.
+Our current favourites are orange blossom chocolate chip, bourbon brown butter pecan and Matcha strawberry milk crumb – but each time, we discover a new favourite flavour.
 In addition to home pints, ice cream tacos and sandwiches, there is also milkshakes and a fun ‘ice cream flight’ which is eight scoops so you can try plenty of flavours with friends.

 The quality and consistency of the Duck ice cream itself is astonishing, and they do it all in a way that isn’t in your face or pretentious – despite their upmarket locations in Ponsonby and Newmarket.
 Seating is limited, and lines can be long at peak times, but Duck Island is always worth the wait.